Thoar-tw/YouTube-TrendingMap/README.md

 ## ACKNOWLEDGEMENT

-We thank [Soumya Ray](https://soumyaray.com/)for his excellent lectures, valuable feedback and helpful discussions.
-This project is term project of Service Oriented Architecture (SOA) lectured by professor [Soumya Ray](https://soumyaray.com/).
+We thank [Soumya Ray](https://soumyaray.com/) for his excellent lectures, valuable feedback and helpful discussions.
+This project is the term project of Service Oriented Architecture (SOA) lectured by professor [Soumya Ray](https://soumyaray.com/).